 But, if she wants to M to come, she needs to babysit M. Why should the rest of you babysit HER SIL??
 If she wants to enjoy a rare trip, don't suggest bringing sloppy drunks that need to be babysat.
 NTA.

-Especially since it doesn't sound like she claimed M wouldn't get drunk or need to be looked after.
+Especially since it doesn't sound like she claimed M wouldn't drink much or need to be looked after.
 Of course she will, she's on holiday, why wouldn't she?
 It doesn't sound like there would be an issue if M just didn't drink.

 NTA.
 You didn’t make an “issue” out of something hypothetical because, based on T's reaction, she was clearly aware of the risks of having M over and that the consequences would fall on you.